-Chad is currently serving as a Cornell Tech Fellow, helping the Dean of the university campus on Roosevelt Island in NYC grow and scale the new institution in its early days.
+Chad is currently a CEO coach with Reboot and is serving as a Cornell Tech Fellow, helping the Dean of the university campus on Roosevelt Island in NYC grow and scale the new institution in its early days.

 Chad was the CEO of Etsy from July 2011 to May 2017, leading the company in its mission and growing it into a global community of creative entrepreneurs and their customers.
-During that period, he grew the company from a chaotic startup to a global publicly-traded company, growing the revenues that Etsy sellers make more than 9x and grew the revenues the company generated 14x.
+During that period, he grew the company from a chaotic startup to a global publicly-traded company, growing revenue 14x during that period.
 Under Chad’s leadership, Etsy was known for its company culture and commitment to social responsibility.
 Etsy made the Best Places to Work list every year from 2013 to 2016 and the company became a Certified B Corporation in 2012, recognizing the power of business to generate social good.

 Chad was CTO at Etsy from September 2008 until July 2011, leading a team that built Etsy’s core platform in its critical early years.
 Before joining Etsy, Chad led Yahoo’s Brickhouse & Advanced Products incubators, and the Yahoo!
 Developer Network.
 He created the Yahoo!
 Hack Day initiative in 2005, the first internal innovation program of its kind in a large company.